leanjscom/cloud-function-deployer/examples/define-and-deploy/README.md

   2.  the configuration of the cloud function
   3.  the function itself.

-- The actual deployment is done, late in the file, by the `deploy` function, which is imported from [cloud function deployer](https://github.com/leanjscom/cloud-function-deployer).
+- The actual deployment is done, late in the file, by the `deploy` function

 ### package.json